 Today, there’s more to the process of coconut sugar production than what was available to our ancestors.
 The primitive methods of collecting and drying the sap are replaced by modernized versions that bring you coconut sugar as you know it.

-Nevertheless, coconut sugar can be appropriate for your Paleo diet, so feel free to use it in beverages and baking recipes, but in moderation only.
+Nevertheless, it can be appropriate for your Paleo diet, so feel free to use it in beverages and baking recipes, but in moderation only.

 Is Coconut Sugar Still Classed As Sugar?